Python-SIP/sip/sphinx/directives.rst

 PyObject \*sipSelf
-    If the directive is used in the context of a class constructor, destructor or method then this is the Python object that wraps the the structure or class instance, i.e. ``self``.
+    If the directive is used in the context of a class constructor, destructor or method then this is the Python object that wraps the structure or class instance, i.e. ``self``.

 bool sipSelfWasArg
     This is only made available for non-abstract, virtual methods.
 It is set